 Sticking with the music major example, do any of your chosen medical schools have student/faculty bands?
 You could share that you hope to get involved and play with your fellow students and connect with faculty outside of the classroom.

-Reasons for interest in a particular school
+Explain your interest in a particular school

 This is straightforward.